hn374/Developer-Notes/Books/ThinkLikeAProgrammer.md

 You should always have a plan, rather than engaging in directionless activity.

 Without a plan, you have only one goal: solve the whole problem.
 Until you solved the problem, you won't feel you have accomplished anything.
 If instead, you create a plan with a series of minor goals, even if some seem tangential to the main proble, you will make measurable progress toward a solution and feel that your time has been spent usefully.

+A common theme in problem solving is making useful progress to build confidence that you will ultimately complete the task.
+By starting with what you know, you build confidence and momentum toward the goal.

+If we think of programming skills as tools and a programming problem as a home repair project, you should try to make the repair using the tools already in your garage before heading to the hardware store.

+When faced with a problem you are unable to solve, you reduce the scope of the problem, by either adding or removing constraints, to rpoduce a problem that you do know how to solve.

+Although recognizing analogies is the most important way you will improve your speed and skill at problem solving, it is also the most difficult skill to develop.
+The reason it is so difficult at first is that you can't look for analogies until you have a storehouse of previous solutions to reference.

+Sometimes the best way to make progress is to try things and observe the results.

+## Chapter 2